gaeunee2/somragodong/replit.md

 ## Overview

-This is a mystical fortune-telling application that combines modern React frontend with Express.js backend.
-The app allows users to ask questions and receive mystical AI-generated answers, resembling a magical conch shell experience.
-It features beautiful animations, a mystical UI theme, and integrates with OpenAI for generating responses.
+This is a mystical fortune-telling application called "솜라고동" that combines modern React frontend with Express.js backend.
+The app allows users to ask questions and receive mystical answers from a pre-defined list of 200+ Korean responses, resembling a magical conch shell experience.
+It features beautiful crystal ball animations, mystical purple UI theme, and includes image generation capabilities for sharing answers and creating talismans.

 ## User Preferences